Dieudonne-Mukendi/alx-system_engineering-devops/0x01-shell_permissions/README.md

 9-John_Doe : Sets the mode of the file hello to -rwxr-x-wx 10-mirror_permissions : Sets the mode of the hello same as olleh's mode.
+12-directory_permissions : Creates a directory called dir_holberton with permissions 751 in the working directory.